communitybridge/easycla/ccla-managers-and-ccla-signatories/whitelist-contributors.md

 # Approved List Contributors

-Whitelists are lists of domain names, email addresses of individuals, GitHub usernames, or GitHub organization names who are authorized to contribute under a signed Corporate CLA.
+The Approved List are lists of domain names, email addresses of individuals, GitHub usernames, or GitHub organization names who are authorized to contribute under a signed Corporate CLA.
 As a CCLA manager, you allow contributions to projects on behalf of your company by using any Approved List:

 * Domain Approved List allows entities to contribute under any email address under that domain name.
 * Email Approved List allows entities to contribute under an individual email address.